one-commercial-partner/OCPScale/docs/Events/CloudSkillsChallenge/setup.md

 If you have any issues/questions, please email us [usocpcsc@microsoft.com](mailto:usocpcsc@microsoft.com)

-1. Sign up for the challenge [here](https://msuspartners.eventbuilder.com/event/15261) if you have not already.

 1. Sign up for a FREE MS Learn account [here](https://docs.microsoft.com/en-us/learn/).
 If you already have one, log into it.

     ![MS Learn Sign in](./img/mslearn-signin.png)